jwoertink/fez/README.md

 $ cd fez/
 $ make
 ```
 You should now have a `bin/fez` file to run.
+You can symlink this to a more global location like `/usr/bin/local` to make it easier to use.

 Optionally, you can use [homebrew](http://brew.sh) to install.